List of American and British defectors in the Korean War: British

 Andrew Condron, a Scotsman of 41 (Independent) Royal Marine Commando, was the only Briton to decline repatriation.
 Allegations of American biological warfare during the Korean War have been reported to have influenced Condron's decision to live in China; however, those who knew him have said he was motivated by admiration of Maoism and Marxist theory.
 Regarding his desertion Condron said "I made my gesture because I am against war.
 I have spent my years in China learning a lot."

-The British government refused to rule out the possibility of arrest and trial if he returned to the United Kingdom.
+The British government refused to rule out the possibility of arrest and trial if he returned to the UK.
 Regarding Condron, Lieutenant Colonel J. L. Lindop of the Intelligence Division of the Admiralty stated that the Royal Navy "regard Condron as a deserter and ... he is liable to be arrested and charged with desertion" and as a result it was difficult for Condron to return to the UK.

 In 1955, Condron was included in the editor's list for a book entitled: Thinking Soldiers – by Men Who Fought in Korea.
 In the following quotation written by Condron he expresses his disillusionment with military life:

-'... the soldier today can no longer be viewed as a robot.
+'...the soldier today can no longer be viewed as a robot.
 The more different kinds of experience he has, the more he fits them together in his mind.
 That is why all those who consider the soldier merely as a thing to be used, like the rifle he carries or the pack he wears, are bound to come out very badly in their calculations.
 Our experience, and that of the men who wrote this book, included battle, capture and much thought in Korea.
 We were a few among many thousands.

 Despite political and personal reasons for his defection, Condron's lifestyle in China challenged the core socialist values of the regime.
-The Foreign Office and British Embassy in Beijing reported Condron had been drinking "on a fairly hearty scale" and fraternising with Chinese girls, which was taboo at the time.
+The Foreign Office and British embassy in Beijing reported Condron had been drinking "on a fairly hearty scale" and fraternising with Chinese girls, which was taboo at the time.
 In 1959 Condron was in a relationship with Jaquelin Hsiung-Baudet, an illegitimate daughter of the French diplomat Philipe Baudet whom he met while working as an English teacher at the Beijing Language and Culture University.

-Condron returned to the United Kingdom in 1960 due to growing xenophobia in China, and received an honourable discharge from the Royal Marines.
-In 1962 Jaquelin moved to the UK to join her then husband.
-In 1963 Condron worked selling the Encyclopædia Britannica door-to-door, while Jaquelin worked at the BBC World Service.
+Condron returned to the UK in 1960 due to growing xenophobia in China, and received an honourable discharge from the Royal Marines.
+In 1962, Jaquelin moved to the UK to join her then husband.
+In 1963, Condron worked selling copies of Encyclopædia Britannica door-to-door, while Jaquelin worked at the BBC World Service.
 Condron and his wife had a son, Simon, who attended the University of Cambridge in the 1970s.
-Jaquelin divorced Condron due to alcoholism and later emigrated to the US.
-His son, Simon, worked at the BBC and Condron lived in his London flat until his death in March 1996 aged 68.
+Jaquelin divorced Condron due to alcoholism and later emigrated to the U.S. His son, Simon, worked at the BBC and Condron lived in his London flat until his death in March 1996 at the age of 68.